Forks1-enessmr/hmy-agsv1-fork-enessmr/README.md

 ### Installation

 **⚠️ Known Issues:**
-- JSON.parse fails -> Wait for AIs to give the decode or stringify to fix
+- JSON.parse fails -> Wait for AIs to give the decode or stringify example to fix

 **⚠️ Previous Known Issues:**
 - Ags crashes -> can be fixed by downgrading gjs to 1.82.1 (solved now)